Coricancha: History

+Acquisition by Spain

-The Spanish colonists built the Convent of Santo Domingo on the site, demolishing the temple and using its foundations for the cathedral.
-They also used parts of the building for other churches and residences.
+The Spanish colonists built the Church and Convent of Santo Domingo on the site, demolishing the temple and using its foundations for the cathedral.
+They also used parts of the for other churches and residences.
 Construction took most of a century.
 This is one of numerous sites where the Spanish incorporated Inca stonework into the structure of a colonial building.
 Major earthquakes severely damaged the church, but the Inca stone walls, built out of huge, tightly interlocking blocks of stone, still stand due to their sophisticated stone masonry.
 Nearby is an underground archaeological museum that contains mummies, textiles, and sacred idols from the site.